Oberst a.D. Wilhelm Freiherr von Reichlin-Meldegg

 She did not stop at the proud memories associated with the Van der Gröben cavalry battery, but also proved what self-sacrifice is capable of in the "last equestrian battle in world history".
 The experiences of the World War forced the cavalry to get off their horses, forcing the cavalry batteries to submerge themselves in the great artillery.
 They now shared in their glory.
 Together with the other batteries, they shook the enemy, paved the way for the good foot soldiers into the enemy's ranks and covered their retreat when the luck of battle deserted the imperial banners.
 Then the last gunner often sank to the ground next to the last firing gun.

-Honor to the memory of these brave men!
+Honor the memory of these brave men!

 But to the survivors I say moving thanks for the example of loyalty and sacrifice that they offered in difficult but still worthwhile times.
 May it be a guide for the present and the future, so that the virtues of the old cavalry artillery may fill the young army and future generations.